 It’s likely you’ll spend far more time wearing your general contractor’s hat than UBuildIt would have you believe.

-UBuildIt Costs Are Much Higher Than You Think
+In our opinion, UBuildIt Costs Are Higher Than You Think

 For an owner-builder with a working knowledge of architectural design, project planning and budgeting, not to mention some experience with building and construction costs as well as sufficient time to devote to careful project oversight, a company like UBuildIt might be an adequate solution.

-But unless those factors apply to you, the likelihood you’ll save money using UBuildIt instead of more traditional builders is low.
+But unless those factors apply to you, in our opinion, the likelihood you’ll save money using UBuildIt instead of more traditional builders is low.
 You may even cost yourself more in the end (with more headaches thrown in as a bonus).

 If you’re ready to build your custom dream home, and you want a partner who will be with you through thick and thin over the entire process, Turner & Son Homes would love to talk with you!